 When is it requested?

 When a person has hyperparathyroidism, the usual treatment is surgery to remove the enlarged gland or glands.
-About 85-90% of the time in primary hyperparathyroidism, only one abnormal parathyroid gland is present, but in the remaining cases two or more of the glands are abnormal.
+Usually in primary hyperparathyroidism, only one abnormal parathyroid gland is present, but in some cases two or more of the glands are abnormal.
 In secondary hyperparathyroidism, usually all four of the parathyroid glands are affected.
 During surgery, it is important for the surgeon to make sure that all of the abnormal glands have been removed.
 If all are abnormal, this usually means removing three glands completely and part of the fourth, leaving behind just enough parathyroid tissue to prevent hypoparathyroidism.
 One way to be sure that all of the abnormal tissue has been removed is to measure PTH before and after an apparently abnormal gland has been removed.
 If all the abnormal tissue is gone, PTH levels will fall by over 50% within 10 minutes.
-To be useful, this requires that the laboratory be able to provide the results quickly (this is often called rapid or intraoperative PTH measurement).
+To be useful, this requires that the laboratory be able to provide the results quickly (this is often called rapid or intra-operative PTH measurement).
 This is not available in all UK laboratories.

 What does the test result mean?

-A PTH result needs to be evaluated relative to a calcium level measured at the same time; your doctor will look to see if they are in balance as they should be.
-If both PTH and calcium results are normal, and appropriate relative to each other, then it is likely that the body’s calcium regulation system is functioning properly.
+A PTH result needs to be evaluated relative to a serum calcium measured at the same time.
+If both PTH and calcium results are normal, and appropriate relative to each other, then it is likely that calcium regulation is normal.

 Low concentrations of PTH may be due to conditions causing hypercalcaemia, or to an abnormality in PTH production causing hypoparathyroidism.
-Excess PTH secretion may be due to hyperparathyroidism, which is most frequently caused by a benign parathyroid tumour.
+Excess PTH secretion may be due to hyperparathyroidism, which is most frequently caused by a benign parathyroid tumour or kidney disease.